 China - U.S. Export Controls China - U.S. Export Controls

 The United States imposes export controls to protect national security interests and promote foreign policy objectives.
-The United States also participates in various multilateral export control regimes to prevent the proliferation of weapons of mass destruction and prevent destabilizing accumulations of conventional weapons and related material.
+The United States also participates in various multilateral export control regimes to prevent the proliferation of weapons of mass destruction and prevent destabilizing accumulations of conventional weapons and related materials.
 The Department of Commerce’s Bureau of Industry and Security (BIS) administers U.S. laws, regulations and policies governing the export, reexport, and transfer (in-country) of commodities, software, and technology (collectively “items”) falling under the jurisdiction of the Export Administration Regulations (EAR).
 The primary goal of BIS is to advance the United States’ national security, foreign policy, and economic objectives by ensuring an effective export control and treaty compliance system and promoting continued U.S. strategic technology leadership.
 BIS also enforces antiboycott laws and coordinates with U.S. agencies and other countries on export control, nonproliferation, and strategic trade issues.

 The EAR controls certain exports, reexports, or in-country transfers of purely commercial items, items that have both commercial and military applications (i.e., “dual-use” items), and less sensitive military items.
-Additional information on export controls and BIS, including the EAR, can be found online.

 Items subject to the EAR may require a license prior to export, reexport, or transfer (in-country).
 BIS’s Export Administration reviews license applications for exports, reexports, and deemed exports/reexports (technology transfers to foreign nationals in/outside of the United States) subject to the EAR.
 Through its Office of Exporter Services, Export Administration also provides information on BIS programs, conducts seminars at locations across the United States on the EAR’s requirements and compliance thereof, and provides guidance to individual exporters via telephone and e-mail.
 BIS also provides web-based guidance on export controls, including links to amendments to the EAR, videos and webinars on export control topics, and electronic decision tree tools to facilitate an exporter’s export control-related determinations.
 BIS’s Export Enforcement is staffed with federal law enforcement agents who investigate illegal exports of items subject to the EAR and enforcement analysts who analyze intelligence and other information to assess the bona fides of parties and evaluate export transactions in support of investigations.
 BIS also posts regional Export Control Officers in Beijing, Dubai, Frankfurt, Hong Kong, New Delhi, and Singapore to conduct end-use verifications, perform industry outreach and liaise with foreign government counterparts on export control matters of mutual interest.

 Under the EAR, a license is required to export, reexport, or transfer (in-country) certain controlled items to end users in China.
 See the Commerce Control List in Supplement No. 1 to Part 774 of the EAR for item-specific information.
-In some cases, an end-use check, which can take the form of either a Pre-license Check (PLC) or Post-shipment Verification (PSV), is also required.
+In some cases, an end-use check, which can take the form of either a Pre-license Check (PLC) or Post-Shipment Verification (PSV), is also required.
 U.S. exporters are required to obtain an End-User Statement from China’s Ministry of Commerce (MOFCOM) for licensed transactions valued over $50,000 as part of the license application process.
 In certain circumstances, an End-User Statement may be required for transactions of a lower dollar value.

 Generally, the licensing policy for China is to approve items for civil end use to civil end users.
-There is a presumption of denial for items that would make a direct and significant contribution to China military capabilities.
+There is a presumption of denial for items that would make a direct and significant contribution to China’s military capabilities.
 Items that are destined to a military end user or for military end use are reviewed with a presumption of denial.
 See parts 742 and 744 of the EAR.
 End users in China can apply for the Validated End-User (VEU) program.
 This allows end users who have an established track record of engaging in only civil activities to receive exports of specified items without the need for their suppliers to first obtain individual export or reexport licenses.
 Interested companies can apply by submitting a request for an advisory opinion to BIS, as described in Section 748.15 of the EAR.

 U.S. exporters should consult the EAR for information on how export license requirements may apply to the sale of their goods to China.
 If necessary, a commodity classification request may be submitted in order to determine how an item is controlled (i.e., the Export Control Classification Number (ECCN)).
-Exporters may also request a written advisory opinion from BIS about application of EAR’s licensing requirements.
+Exporters may also request a written advisory opinion from BIS about the application of EAR’s licensing requirements.

 Information on commodity classifications, advisory opinions, and export licenses can be obtained through the BIS website or by contacting the Office of Exporter Services at the following numbers: